Best Vape Starter Kits for 2026 (UK)

 The battery holds up well for a pen device, and the long-lasting coils make it more economical to run than you might expect.
 On top of that, the device is available in a range of bold colours, which adds a bit of personality to a very practical kit.

-The only slight drawback is that filling the tank takes a little more effort than with newer pod systems.
+The only slight drawback is that filling the tank takes a little more effort than with pod kits.
 But once you’ve done that, you get a reliable, satisfying vape from a device that’s proven itself over the years.

 Best starter kits at a glance